Skip to content

 Key Features

-• High Performance: Rust-powered logging with exceptional throughput
+• High Performance: Rust-powered logging with up to 13× the throughput of stdlib (Python 3.12, FileHandler simple scenario)

 • Direct Processing: Efficient log message processing with native Rust handlers (file I/O synchronous, stream/HTTP/OTLP non-blocking)